-Paul A. Offit, MD, highlights the different types of vaccines and how each is made.
+Dr. Paul Offit highlights the different types of vaccines and how they are made.

 What are the different types of vaccines?

 Paul Offit, MD: Hi, my name is Paul Offit from the Vaccine Education Center.
 One of the basic questions we get asked about vaccines is: How do you make them?
 So, I'm going to divide this up into two categories.
 One is viral vaccines, the second is bacterial vaccines.

 So, for the viral vaccines, there are a number of different strategies.
 You can take the virus, grow it up, purify it, and then disable it (kill it, inactivate it) with a chemical.
 So that's the way we make the inactivated polio vaccine, the hepatitis A vaccine, and the rabies vaccine.

 Or you can take a virus and then weaken it, weaken it in the laboratory so that it can still reproduce itself in people, but much, much less so than the normal, or native, or natural virus.
 So, you can induce an immune response without having to suffer the disease.
 That's the way we make the measles vaccine, the mumps vaccine, the German measles (or rubella vaccine), the chickenpox vaccine, and one of the rotavirus vaccines.
 Or you can just take one protein of the virus, one part of the virus, which is the way we make the hepatitis B vaccine and the human papillomavirus vaccine, and one of the influenza vaccines.